amekusa/obj-digger/README.md

 ---

 ### `options.mutate`
-This option is **a callback function** that can be used to mutate the current value of a property into a different value.
+This option is **a callback function** that can be used to mutate the current value of the property into a different value.

 ```js
 console.log( obj.Bob.age ); // 30
 dig(obj, 'Bob.age', { mutate: age => age * 2 });
 console.log( obj.Bob.age ); // 60
 ```

 The 1st parameter of `options.mutate` takes the current value of the queried property.
-And the return value of `options.mutate` gets to be a new value.
+And the return value of `options.mutate` becomes the new value.

 ---